lzwjava/blog-source/notes/2025-06-29-pico-in-bootsel-en.md

 ---
-title: "Raspberry Pi Pico in BOOTSEL Mode"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Raspberry Pi Pico in BOOTSEL Mode
 translated: false
-generated: true
 ---

 The device listed as `Bus 001 Device 009: ID 2e8a:0003 Raspberry Pi RP2 Boot` is a Raspberry Pi Pico (or a similar RP2040-based board) in BOOTSEL mode.
 Here's a breakdown: